bertozzivill/map-itn-cube/README.md

 Collate and save covariates from the `COVARIATE` bucket using the `dsub` command constructed above.

 ### 00_generate_cube_master.r
 This is the script that gets submitted for a full run of the cube.
-Loads all input data and runs steps 1-4.
-TODO: modify step 4 to instead submit separate jobs for each year.
+Loads all input data and runs steps 1-3.
+Step 4 needs to be run separately to paralleleize correctly.

-### 01_prep_data.r; 01_prep_data.r
+### 01_prep_data.r; 01_data_functions.r
 Load household-level survey data cleaned in the stock and flow code, calculate cluster-level access, aggregate to the 5km-by-5km pixel level.

 ### 02_prep_covariates.r